TomHarrop/asw-gbs-genome-paper/md/methods.md

 Amplified DNA was sequenced on 6 R9.4.1 flowcells using a MinION Mk1B sequencer (Oxford Nanopore Technologies).
 We also extracted high molecular weight DNA from three pools, each of 20 unsexed individuals collected from Ruakura, New Zealand.
 We sequenced this pooled DNA on 5 R9.4.1 flowcells, following the Genomic DNA by Ligation protocol (SQK-LSK109; Oxford Nanopore Technologies).
-We removed adaptor sequences from the long reads with Porechop 0.2.4 [github.com/rrwick/Porechop](https://github.com/rrwick/Porechop) and assembled with Flye 2.6 [@kolmogorovAssemblyLongErrorprone2019].
+We removed adaptor sequences from the long reads with Porechop 0.2.4 ([github.com/rrwick/Porechop](https://github.com/rrwick/Porechop)) and assembled with Flye 2.6 [@kolmogorovAssemblyLongErrorprone2019].
 Reproducible code for assembling and assessing the long-read ASW genomes is hosted at [github.com/TomHarrop/asw-flye-withpool](https://github.com/TomHarrop/asw-flye-withpool).

-All genome assemblies were assessed using size and contiguity statistics and BUSCO analysis [@simaoBUSCOAssessingGenome2015].
+All genome assemblies were assessed by size and contiguity statistics and BUSCO analysis [@simaoBUSCOAssessingGenome2015].
 Redundant contigs were removed from the combined, long read assembly with Purge Haplotigs 0b9afdf [@roachPurgeHaplotigsAllelic2018] using a low, mid and high cutoff of 60, 120 and 190, respectively.
-We used the Dfam TE Tools Container v1.1 [github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools) with RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] to estimate the repeat content of the long read genomes.
+We used the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) with RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] to estimate the repeat content of the long read genomes.

 ### Genome-based analyses, *F*~ST~, etc. etc.